 Why train at DABATEM?

 DABATEM is an independent research center with internationally recognized expertise in anxiety disorders, psychological trauma, and behavioral treatment.
 It has been founded in 1995 by Professor Metin Basoglu, who is one of the most prominent authorities in his field.
 Since its foundation, DABATEM has been at the forefront of cutting-edge and innovative research on psychological trauma caused by wars, political violence, and natural disasters.
 It has accumulated a wealth of knowledge and experience in these areas and recently launched three training programs with a view to disseminating such knowledge worldwide.

 If you have discovered DABATEM on the Internet by chance and are not familiar with its work, please take your time to examine this website, particularly DABATEM’s research program over the years, publications, and the repercussions of its work in the world media.
 See also the articles in Professor Basoglu’s blog on war, torture, and earthquakes to have an idea how DABATEM’s work informs professional and public opinion through social media.

-Training in all three programs is delivered by Professor Basoglu himself.
+Training is delivered by Professor Basoglu himself.
 These programs include:

 - Tutorship programs